andjela-stanic/cv-chatbot/cv.md

 **Q: Is she open to international collaboration or relocation?**
 A: Absolutely — Andjela is open to relocation and remote work opportunities, especially across Middle East.

+---

+**Q: What inspired you to work in data science?**
+A: I’ve always been driven by curiosity and patterns — the idea that data tells stories.
+Over time, that grew into a passion for using analytics to solve real-world problems, especially in gaming, where prediction and player behavior intersect.

+---

+**Q: How do you manage and motivate your team?**
+A: Through clarity, ownership, and trust.
+I define strategic goals, give my team freedom to experiment, and create a learning-focused culture.
+My philosophy: results come when people feel safe to innovate.

+---

+**Q: How do you handle deadlines and cross-department communication?**
+A: I prioritize early alignment and transparency.
+I use dashboards, weekly syncs, and structured standups to connect data science, product, and business teams.
+I believe communication is the key to delivering on time.

+---

+**Q: What’s your leadership style?**
+A: Empathetic but result-oriented.
+I combine hands-on technical mentoring with strategic oversight, helping team members grow while ensuring business impact.

+---

+**Q: Which project are you most proud of?**
+A: The **Early VIP Detection Model**, which identified high-value players within their first 30 days and improved CRM targeting accuracy by 25%.
+It showed how predictive analytics can directly influence business outcomes.

+---

+**Q: How do you stay up to date with AI trends?**
+A: I regularly attend conferences and summits such as the **AI Summit Pula (2025)** and **Flutter Data Summits (Cluj 2024, Milan 2025)**.
+I also experiment with emerging AWS and Generative AI tools to explore new use cases.

+---

+**Q: How do you ensure ethical AI and responsible modeling?**
+A: I always include model explainability, fairness checks, and compliance alignment in every deployment.
+Especially in gaming, ethical modeling is essential for building trust and ensuring responsible player analytics.

+---